WokLibCodeClub/.github/profile/README.md

 ### How to make a Raspberry Pi Foundation account

 To make a *Raspberry Pi Foundation* account go to [my.raspberrypi.org/signup](https://my.raspberrypi.org/signup) and click on *Create a free account*.
 If you are 12 or under you will need to use a parent's email address.
 Otherwise you can use your own email address.
 Enter the details and create your account.
 Once you have made an account you can go to [editor.raspberrypi.org/en/](https://editor.raspberrypi.org/en/) and log in.

+### Closure of trinket

+If you have written code using the trinket.io website your account will disappear in "early August 2026".
+Look at the trinket website and follow the link to [trinket.io/announcement](https://trinket.io/announcement) for instructions for downloading all your projects before this site closes.

+### Standalone installation of Python on your own computer

+The best option for working on your trinket code is to download Python to your own computer in what is called a "standalone installation".
+Get the download file from [/www.python.org/downloads](https://www.python.org/downloads/) and  get the standalone installer.

+To edit code in a standalone installation open the application called **Idle***.
+This opens a Python console and has a File menu where you can open and create .py Python code files.
+You write or paste in your Python code into the code window, save it, and run it by choosing Run from the menu and selecting Run Module.
+The output appears in the console if it is text output, or in a separate graphics window for graphics output (eg a turtle programme).